Japanese jack mackerel (Trachurus japonicus).

 Credit: Nemo's great uncle.

-It has been estimated (in 2019) that between 0.79 and 2.3 trillion* fish (ie 790,000,000,000 to 2,300,000,000,000) were caught from the wild globally each year for 2007-2016.
+We previously estimated (in 2019) that between 0.79 and 2.3 trillion* fish (ie 790,000,000,000 to 2,300,000,000,000) were caught from the wild globally each year for 2007-2016.

 Details of the estimate are available for global production and by country and by species.